lbr77/lbr77/AWESOME-STARS.md

 ## Kotlin

+- [LibChecker/LibChecker](https://github.com/LibChecker/LibChecker) - An app to view libraries used in apps in your device.
+- [Swordfish90/Lemuroid](https://github.com/Swordfish90/Lemuroid) - All in one emulator on Android!
 - [d4rken-org/octi](https://github.com/d4rken-org/octi) - A multi-device manager for Android
 - [LSPosed/WSAHelper](https://github.com/LSPosed/WSAHelper) - An app that helps you create & remove WSA icon in the start menu.
 Needed to be installed as a private app.
 - [TigerBeanst/TigerInTheWall](https://github.com/TigerBeanst/TigerInTheWall) - A 🐯Tiger hides in the wall, waiting to 💀bite the "Intent" passby. 🚫Block annoying superfluous Intent for your Android devices. 👺Magisk needed, named as RnIntentClean before.